 Servais’ first collegiate head coaching position came at Viterbo College in La Crosse, Wis., in 1988 when he coached the NAIA Division II V-Hawks in the first year of baseball at the school.
 He made his only season there one to remember as Servais led the V-Hawks to a 23-6 overall record and an 11-1 conference mark.
 Making that record even more impressive is that of the 17 players on the team, 14 were freshmen.
 One of those freshmen he coached was Damian Miller, who went on to the major leagues and was a member of the world champion Arizona Diamondbacks in 2001.

 Servais’ first college coaching job came at St. Mary’s in 1984 as an assistant.
 He stayed there for three seasons, after which he left to start the baseball program at Viterbo.

 He got his start in coaching at Rib Lake High School in Rib Lake, Wis.
 He coached for two years at Rib Lake and rang up a two-year record of 24-11 from 1982-1983.
 He led Rib Lake to the

 district finals in both of his years.

 Servais graduated from Wisconsin-La Crosse in 1980 with a degree in physical education.
 As a player, Servais was a three-time all-conference selection, the team’s co-captain and Most Valuable Player his senior year.
 He holds a master’s degree in physical education from Wisconsin-La Crosse, which he earned in 1986 while coaching at St. Mary’s.

 Servais resides in Omaha with his wife Anne.
-The couple has three children: daughter Angela (29), and sons Joe (27) and Michael (22).
+The couple has three adult children: daughter Angela as well sons Joe and Michael.